SOTVerse: A User-defined Task Space of Single Object Tracking: Related Work

 \subsection{Task}

-Understanding a task includes (1) task definition analysis and (2) multi-dimensional descriptions.
+Understanding a task includes (1) task definition analysis and (2) task description paradigm.
 The former is an external description to distinguish a task from others through strict boundaries.
 The latter is an internal description representing a task through corresponding environment and execution standards.